-Essential Parts of Hot Your Hot Water Tank
+Essential Parts of Your Hot Water Tank That We Repair

-To better understand your electrical model, we recommend familiarizing yourself with the essential parts that make it function.
+To better understand your electric tank, we recommend familiarizing yourself with the essential parts that make it function.
 This way, you will be prepared for your Edmonton electric water heater repair:

 - Dip tube: A dip tube is a long plastic tube that connects to the cold water inlet and fills your tank from the bottom, where it gets heated.

-- Hot water outlet pipe: This pipe serves as an outlet and is in charge of supplying your plumbing fixtures with heated water.
+- Hot water outlet pipe: This pipe serves as an outlet and supplies your plumbing fixtures with heated water.

 - Shut-off valve: This valve stops water from entering your tank.

-- Thermostat: The thermostat of an electric unit is the brain of the unit, telling the elements when to turn on and off, and it also contains a safety cut off device.
+- Thermostat: An electric unit's thermostat is the unit's brain, telling the elements when to turn on and off, and it also contains a safety cut-off device.

 - Heating elements: Electric units usually have two heating elements—one at the top and one at the bottom.